-Here are some of the top Vancouver schools offering training, including The Training Company (32 courses), BrainStation (6 courses), and Lighthouse Labs (5 courses).
+Here are some of the top Vancouver schools offering training, including The Training Company (32 courses), Digital Media Academy (7 courses), and BrainStation (6 courses).

 Located in Washington and Singapore, Data Science Dojo offers both in-person and online data science certificates and bootcamps.
 Data Science Dojo provides courses in data engineering, online data science for managers, internet of things boot camp and corporate training on-site.

 Data Science Bootcamp is a 5 day course that covers data science workflow fundamentals.
 In each 10 hour class, you will learn everything from data wrangling, visualization, probability, statistics, supervised and unsupervised machine learning algorithms, experimentation design, and data mining.
 You will have a chance to implement what you've learnt by competing in Kaggle and developing prediction algorithms.